 Accounts receivable represents amounts due from customers for which revenue has been recognized.
 Normal terms on trade accounts receivable are net 30 days and some customers are offered discounts for quick pay.
 Accounts receivable - related party include amounts due from West Coast Tissue Service, a supplier of donors to the Company.
-The Company performs credit evaluations when considered necessary, but generally does not require collateral to extend credit.
+We perform credit evaluations when considered necessary, but generally do not require collateral to extend credit.

-The allowance for doubtful accounts is the Company's best estimate of the amount of probable credit losses in the Company's existing receivables.
-The Company determines the allowance based on factors such as historical collection experience, customer's current creditworthiness, customer concentration, age of accounts receivable balance and general economic conditions that may affect a customer's ability to pay.
+The allowance for doubtful accounts is our best estimate of the amount of probable credit losses in our existing receivables.
+We determine the allowance based on factors such as historical collection experience, customer's current creditworthiness, customer concentration, age of accounts receivable balance and general economic conditions that may affect a customer's ability to pay.
 Actual customer collections could differ from estimates.
 Account balances are charged to the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
 Provisions to the allowance for doubtful accounts are charged to expense.
-The Company does not have any off-balance sheet credit exposure related to its customers.
+We do not have any off-balance sheet credit exposure related to our customers.